-Many works in literature discuss about the use of different redundancy schemes in P2P storage systems.
-The main point of the discussion has been the comparison between replication and coding.
-In [13] it is shown how erasure codes can give big improvements in terms of data durability as compared to replication, consuming the same amount of storage space.
-In [10] the authors perform the same comparison and, taking into account the peer behavior and the maintenance process, they conclude that in some cases the advantage of coding may be not worth its disadvantages.
-The work in [10] is the first one to point out the repair cost required by coding.
-To cope with this problem, the authors propose to adopt an hybrid scheme that uses both, coding and replication.
-This reduces the cost but, on one hand it increases the complexity and on the other hand, it loses most of the storage efficiency given by coding.
-This point has been well explained by [5], where authors propose a new class of codes, called Regenerating Codes, which are able to reduce the repair cost, consuming more storage space.
-Our work takes inspiration from that and proposes an alternative solution that does not sacrifice the storage efficiency.
-Both works, Regenerating codes and our proposal, adopt some of the concepts and the tools presented in the early literature about Linear Network Coding [3, 8].
+Various redundancy schemes for P2P storage systems have been studied.
+Many papers focus on the the comparison between replication and coding.
+In [16] it is shown how, given the same amount of storage space, erasure codes can give big improvements in terms of data durability as compared to replication.
+Rodriguez

+[13] also compares erasure codes and replication taking into account the peer behavior and the maintenance process and arrives to the conclusion that in some cases the advantage of coding may be not worth its disadvantages.
+Rodriguez is also the first one to point out that the repair cost required by coding may be prohibitive in peer-to-peer environments.
+He then proposes a hybrid scheme that uses both, coding and replication.
+However, this scheme increases the complexity and loses most of the storage efficiency offered by coding.
+This point has been well explained by Dimakis [6], who proposes a new class of codes, called Regenerating Codes, which are able to reduce the repair traffic while consuming slightly more storage space.
+Also, the cost of computation may be significant [7].
+Our work is inspired by the existing solutions and proposes an alternative solution, called Hierarchical Codes, which does not sacrifice the storage efficiency and does not increase the computation requirements with respect of traditional erasure codes.
+Both codes, Regenerating codes and Hierarchical Codes, adopt some of the concepts and the tools presented in the early literature about Linear Network Coding [4, 10].